No products in the cart.

 As soon as you feel a cyst forming take proactive measures to treat it right away.
 Fighting it early can lessen the length and severity of your breakout.
 If you start treating it as soon as you notice the cyst forming, you can cut the life cycle down by days or even weeks.

-2. Skip the OTC (over the counter) treatment
+2. Skip the OTC (over-the-counter) treatment

 When you feel that cyst forming and you’re ready to treat it, your first instinct might be to run to the drugstore.
-Unfortunately most over-the-counter acne products just won’t penetrate your skin deep enough to do much good.
+Unfortunately, most over-the-counter acne products just won’t penetrate your skin deep enough to do much good.

 3. Don’t try to pop it